YPares/arpligner/README.md

 ## Installation

 Please go to the [releases](https://github.com/YPares/arpligner/releases) (unfold the "Assets" section) to download the latest release.

+Latest builds are available [through the github actions](https://github.com/YPares/arpligner/actions).
+Select the `Build` action corresponding to your OS (Linux, Windows os OSX), then select the latest run that succeeded for that action, and then go to the artifacts section.

 Alternatively, this repository comes with all the needed code to build the plugin and standalone application.

 Then install the VST3 plugin in your regular VST3 folder, depending on your system